Sabra Healthcare Q3: Dividend Hike And Focus On Quality

 5) Shares are now cheaper than they have been in a long time

 With the dividend yield approaching 9%, it is now abnormally elevated levels for SBRA.
-Y-Charts has still not adjusted for the corrected dividend payout and the increase, but even the lower numbers are a standout.
+YCharts has still not adjusted for the corrected dividend payout and the increase, but even the lower numbers are a standout.

 SBRA Dividend Yield (TTM) data by YCharts